-For the first contact with sites and subsequent key milestones, those hospitals that were allocated to an initial on-site visit met those timelines earlier except for the time to first recruit.
+Hospitals allocated to receive an on-site visit met key milestones earlier, except for the time to first recruit.
 The on-site group took around a month later to recruit their first participant; overall it took around eight months to set-up a hospital site.
 Measures of recruitment were similar between the two groups.
-The on-site group (20 sites) and remote group (17 sites) recruited in total 193 and 185 participants, respectively; and when three sites were excluded from the analyses because they crossed-over then 172 and 179 participants were recruited, respectively (18 sites in the on-site group and 16 in the remote group).
-The differences in the number of participants recruited between the two groups are minimal; 8 or 7 participants respectively, compared against an average monthly recruitment into the trial of 12 participants.
-The mean number of participants recruited per site was comparable, but the median recruited is around twice as high in the on-site group.
-This is because the distribution in the number of participants recruited was more constant in the on-site group; whereas for the remote group most sites recruited around 0 to 10 participants and a few sites recruited around 20 to 35 participants.
-With the small number of hospitals involved it is difficult to conclude whether this difference in the distribution of number of participants recruited is caused by the site having a remote meeting or a chance effect of how those sites would have recruited anyway.
-There was no evidence of a significant difference between the two groups in the proportion and timeliness of the return of hospital forms and participant questionnaires.
+The on-site group (20 sites) and remote group (17 sites) recruited in total 193 and 185 participants, respectively i.e. a difference of 8 patients in total compared with the average of 12 participants recruited a month into the trial.
+The mean number of participants recruited per site was comparable, but the median recruited was around twice as high in the on-site group.
+This is because the number of participants recruited per site was more uniform in the on-site group; whereas for the remote group most sites recruited around 0 to 10 participants and a few sites recruited around 20 to 35 participants.
+With the small number of hospitals involved it is difficult to conclude whether this difference in the distribution of recruitment is caused by the site having a remote meeting or by chance.
+There were no notable differences between the two groups in the timeliness of the return of hospital forms or participant questionnaires; some differences were observed in the proportion of participant questionnaires returned at weeks 12 and 26, and hospital forms at weeks 12 and 52, favouring the remote group.

-Nearly twice the amount of time was spent by Trial Co-ordinators on the telephone in the remote group, and nearly twice the amount of time attending face-to-face visits in the on-site group.
-In total, around an extra working day was spent by a Trial Co-ordinator setting up a hospital in the on-site group, which over 20 sites is around a month of work.
+Nearly twice the amount of time was spent by TCs on the telephone in the remote group, and nearly twice the amount of time attending face-to-face visits in the on-site group.
+In total, around one extra working day was spent by a TC setting up a hospital in the on-site group, equating to a months’ work over 20 sites.
 The travel costs were also higher in the on-site group.
-This on average resulted in the on-site group costing £289.83 more to set-up than sites allocated to a remote meeting and with the on-site group recruiting on average 1.2 fewer patients this was a cost saving of approximately £242 per extra participant recruited for the remote group.
+This on average resulted in sites in the on-site group costing £289.83 more to set-up than sites allocated to a remote meeting.
+With the on-site group recruiting on average 1.2 fewer patients, this was a cost saving of approximately £242 per extra participant recruited for the remote group.
 However, data for number of participants recruited were skewed and so using the median, rather than the mean, the on-site group set-up costs an extra £72 per extra recruit.
-The response to the survey of collaborators found that the majority felt the initial meeting could be held remotely as information could be adequately exchanged remotely at this stage of site set-up.
+The response to the survey of collaborators found that the majority felt the initial meeting did not need to be face-to-face as information could be adequately exchanged remotely at this stage of site set-up.
 Not having an initial on-site visit meant the majority in the remote group did prefer the SIV to be on-site; the on-site group were split about this having already met.
-Overall, these findings provide evidence that it was feasible to undertake an initial contact meeting either on-site or remotely and to undertake an embedded trial to inform trial conduct.
+Overall, these findings provide evidence that it is feasible to undertake an initial contact meeting remotely and to undertake an embedded trial to inform trial conduct.